Jeremie-Beucler/Rythm-of-thoughts/README.md

 **Byrd et al. Results (2023)**

-Note that these findings also align with the results of Byrd et al. (2023): correct responses typically involve more deliberate and reflective processing, while incorrect responses often rely on fast, intuitive answers without reconsideration.
+Note that these findings — although more precise in their depiction of temporal dynamics and in their exploration of deliberation subfunctions — also align with the results of Byrd et al. (2023): correct responses typically involve more deliberate and reflective processing, while incorrect responses often rely on fast, intuitive answers without reconsideration.

 **Methodological Implications**